Mammoth Bar OHV Area

 Trails, 90cc Track, and Trials Area: Tuesday, Wednesday, Friday and Saturday.

 The entrance to Mammoth Bar is located on Old Foresthill Road.
 The easiest access is off of Interstate 80 north of Auburn.
 Take the Foresthill exit off I-80 and go east about 2.5 miles to the Old Foresthill Road.
 Turn right on Old Foresthill and the entrance is about 1.5 miles on the left.

 All OHV use is regulated by both Federal and State laws.
 OHV's must have a visible ("Green Sticker" OHV registration) Red stickers are allowed all year round.

 All OHV's must have a US Forest Service approved spark arrester in working condition and meet Federal and State noise standards (96 decibels maximum).

 It is the rider's responsibility to know and comply with all applicable rules and regulations.

-Facilities include picnic tables, BBQ's, Chemical toilets.
+Facilities include picnic tables, Chemical toilets.
 No drinking water.